 1 (13) collecting and maintaining a clearinghouse of prototypical school 2 plans, as appropriate, that may be consulted by eligible applicants; 3 (14) retaining the services of consultants, as necessary, to effectuate the 4 roles and responsibilities listed within this section; and 5 (15) notwithstanding 2 V.S.A. § 20(d), annually on or before December 6 15, submitting a written report to the General Assembly regarding the status 7 and implementation of the State Aid for School Construction Program, 8 including the data required to be collected pursuant to this section.
 9 Sec.
 6. 16 V.S.A. § 3443 is added to read: 10 § 3443.
-STATE AID FOR SCHOOL CONSTRUCTION ADVISORY 11 BOARD 12 (a) Creation.
-There is hereby created the State Aid for School Construction 13 Advisory Board, which shall advise the Agency on the implementation of the 14 State Aid for School Construction Program in accordance with the provisions 15 of this chapter, including the adoption of rules, setting of statewide priorities, 16 criteria for project approval, and recommendations for project approval and 17 prioritization.
-18 (b) Membership.
-19 (1) Composition.
-The Board shall be composed of the following eight 20 members:
+STATE AID FOR SCHOOL CONSTRUCTION ADVISORY 11 BOARD 11 12 BOARD 12 BOARD (a) Creation.
+There is hereby created the State Aid for School Construction 12 13 BOARD (a) Creation.
+There is hereby created the State Aid for School Construction Advisory Board, which shall advise the Agency on the implementation of the 12 13 14 BOARD (a) Creation.
+There is hereby created the State Aid for School Construction Advisory Board, which shall advise the Agency on the implementation of the State Aid for School Construction Program in accordance with the provisions 12 13 14 15 BOARD (a) Creation.
+There is hereby created the State Aid for School Construction Advisory Board, which shall advise the Agency on the implementation of the State Aid for School Construction Program in accordance with the provisions of this chapter, including the adoption of rules, setting of statewide priorities, 12 13 14 15 16 BOARD (a) Creation.
+There is hereby created the State Aid for School Construction Advisory Board, which shall advise the Agency on the implementation of the State Aid for School Construction Program in accordance with the provisions of this chapter, including the adoption of rules, setting of statewide priorities, criteria for project approval, and recommendations for project approval and 12 13 14 15 16 17 BOARD (a) Creation.
+There is hereby created the State Aid for School Construction Advisory Board, which shall advise the Agency on the implementation of the State Aid for School Construction Program in accordance with the provisions of this chapter, including the adoption of rules, setting of statewide priorities, criteria for project approval, and recommendations for project approval and prioritization.